Move from Campus to Career with the SDSU Aztec Mentor Program in Fall 2022!

-The Aztec Mentor Program's (AMP) purpose is to engage alumni and professional mentors to connect with juniors, seniors and graduate students to support them as they move their career forward.
-AMP asks mentors and mentees to invest eight hours in mentorship over the fall and/or spring semester.
+The Aztec Mentor Program's (AMP) purpose is to engage alumni and professional mentors to connect with juniors, seniors and graduate students to support them as they move from campus to career.
+AMP asks mentors and mentees to invest eight hours in mentoring over the fall and/or spring semester.

 Thank you to our program participants for their commitment and time as we build a stronger Aztec network and support Aztecs Hiring Aztecs.
 We are here to support you throughout your mentoring experience.